nhiratani/hstdp/README.md

 # hstdp
-Simulation codes for the hstdp model
+Simulation codes for the spike-timing-dependent heterosynaptic plasticity(h-stdp) model

 Files below are simulation codes associated with